 “Vitiligo -is a persistent condition in which areas of skin lose their normal pigment and become very pale or pink.
 It can start at any age after birth.
-The extent of the condition is unpredictable, varying from single small patches to total loss of skin colour.
-It need long term treatment which includes both medical line as well as surgical line of management.”
+The extent of the condition is unpredictable, varying from single small patches to total loss of skin color.
+It needs long term treatment which includes both medical lines as well as a surgical line of management.”

 Surgical treatment of vitiligo is the final resort to regain the pigmentation in lesions failing to repigment despite various medical and light therapies.
-Multiple cellular and tissue graft techniques are used successfully to introduce elanocytes and/or their stem cells to vitiligo lesions devoid of them.
-Autologous melanocyte culture transfer is time consuming but quite simple surgical procedure in vitiligo.
+Multiple cellular and tissue graft techniques are used successfully to introduce melanocytes and/or their stem cells to vitiligo lesions devoid of them.
+Autologous melanocyte culture transfer is a time-consuming but quite simple surgical procedure in vitiligo.

 Basic steps involved in this procedure are as follows :

-- Trypsinisation of graft in which graft is placed in trypsin solution and this solution is kept in incubator at 37 degree temperature.
-In this step enzyme trypsin acts on cellular level and helps in separation of epidermis and dermis.
+- Trypsinisation of graft in which graft is placed in trypsin solution and this solution is kept in an incubator at 37-degree temperature.
+In this step, enzyme trypsin acts on the cellular level and helps in the separation of epidermis and dermis.

 - Separation of melanocyte and making its pellet with the help of centrifuge.

-- Making suspension of these melanocytes in specialised medium (dmem).
+- Making suspension of these melanocytes in specialized medium (dmem).

 - Recipient site preparation.